 It has a cutting edge of 27.625 inches or 70.2 cm.
 The moto-haba (width at the base) is 1.25 inches or 3.2 cm and the saki-haba (width at the point) is 0.78 inches or 1.97 cm.
 The kasane (thickness) of the blade is 0.26 inches or 0.67 cm.
 It has a very graceful tori sori (curvature) measuring 0.54 inches or 1.38 cm.
 The tang is ubu (original and not altered) with one mekugi-ana.

 The jitetsu is a very fine ko-itame hada with masame hada in the shinogi-ji.
 There are clouds of ji-nie floating just above the hamon in several places.
 The hamon starts with a typical Kyo–yakidashi relatively straight with a very slight notare that quickly develops into a beautiful and robust sudare-ba for which Naomichi’s teaching lineage of Kanemichi and Yoshimichi are famous.
 The habuchi is absolutely covered in ji-nie.
 Within the hamon are areas of sunagashi and nijuba.
 All in all, it is spectacular.
 The bôshi can best be described as a Mishina bôshi in that there is a very slight rise midpoint toward the munesaki.
 It has a ko-maru turn-back and a short kaeri.

-This sword is in excellent polish and there are no flaws or problems of any kind.
-This sword comes with Tokubetsu Hozon papers from the NBTHK attesting to the validity of the signature and the quality and condition of the sword.
+This sword is in excellent polish and comes with Tokubetsu Hozon papers from the NBTHK attesting to the validity of the signature and the quality and condition of the sword.
 The sword comes in a good quality shirasaya and has an excellent two piece gold foil covered habaki.